Skip to main content

 4. Increase funding for community mental health services.
 There are many effective and cost-effective community mental health services that are not adequately funded.
 These include: supported housing, supportive employment, Assertive Community Treatment and peer support services.
 These community services are almost always less expensive than inpatient care and almost always preferred to hospitalization by persons with mental illnesses

 5. Review and Revise Polices Which Result in State-Operated Facilities Housing Too Many Forensic Patients.
-MHA encourages states to rethink the use of their state hospital beds.22 For example, many states have developed safe and effective programs for treating persons found unfit to stand trial on criminal charges in the community, rather than in state hospitals,23 or even completely diverting unfit misdemeanants from the criminal justice system and from inpatient care.24 These programs will free up state-operated psychiatric beds for persons who are more in need of inpatient care.
+MHA encourages states to rethink the use of their state hospital beds.20 For example, many states have developed safe and effective programs for treating persons found unfit to stand trial on criminal charges in the community, rather than in state hospitals.21 Many of these individuals do not pose a risk of harm to themselves or others.22 Diverting them frees up state-operated psychiatric beds for persons who do pose such a risk.

 3. MHA Urges Further Study of the Effect of the Existing IMD Waivers.
 Given the financial burden of repealing the IMD exclusion and the risks to patient care of doing so, MHA urges substantial further research about the effectiveness and cost-effectiveness of the existing IMD waivers.